HiddenAbilitree/gmu-guesser/README.md

 # React + TypeScript + Vite

+GMU Guesser, written with React, TypeScript, and Vite, is a fun twist on the popular webbrowser game GeoGuesser.
+Players are dropped in a random location within GMU Campus, and they must figure out where they are located on a map.
+Custom rules can be implemeneted, such as enabling/disabiling panning and zooming, time to find location, etc. The closer your guess is to the actual location, the more points you score!

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: